avenix/WDK/README.md

 ![Signal Processing Toolbox](doc/images/DSP.png)

-*Note: to avoid issues with pathing, always stay at the root directory of the repository.
-You can check your matlab directory as shown in red in the following image*
+*Note: to avoid issues with pathing, Matlab's current path should be set to the root of the WDK directory:*

 ![Checking Matlab Path](doc/images/matlabPath.png)